Shraiyash/CryptStego/README.md

 ## CryptStego: Enhancing Data Security Through Cryptography and Steganography

 CryptStego is an innovative web application developed using Python and powered by Flask, a microservice-based framework.
-Our project showcases a powerful blend of cryptography and steganography, offering a robust solution for securing sensitive data across unsecured networks.
+The project showcases a powerful blend of cryptography and steganography, offering a robust solution for securing sensitive data across unsecured networks.

 ### Key Features: